voicesauce/opensauce-python/README.md

 Currently only the snackF0, shrF0, and SHR measurements are supported.
 (Again, you can run `$ python -m opensauce --help` to see which measurements are available.)

+The command line interface has default values for all the different options.
+To see the default values, run the help command: `python -m opensauce -h`.

+If you want to use TextGrid files in your analysis, make sure that each sound file you analyze `name.wav`, has a corresponding TextGrid file with the same base filename followed by the `.TextGrid` extension, e.g. `name.TextGrid`.
+Capitalization is important, so `name.TextGrid` will be found, but `name.textgrid` will not.

 Note there is one subtlety with using the command line interface.
 You cannot specify the sound files right after the `--measurements` option.